 Want to get the printable PDF instructions?
 Sign up to our mailing list to download the PDF.
 Sign Up Here!

+The back is made the same way for all the burlap flowers.
 Cut out a circle of cardboard that’s about 10 inches in diameter.
 You can also use foam core or a rigid plastic.

 To make a loop for hanging, poke 2 holes near the top and feed a piece of twine through.
 Knot the twine on the other side.